Skip to Content

 The most common disease to be contracted by these plants is root rot.

-The contraction of root rot is more than likely the result of an error in care.
-Incorrect soil, not enough drainage, or overwatering are all possible causes for root rot.
+The contraction of root rot is likely the result of an error in care.
+Incorrect soil, insufficient drainage, or overwatering are all possible causes of root rot.

 Unfortunately, these plants are known to draw the attention of spider mites and aphids.